RingCentral pricing: Hidden fees + 6 Other things to know

 Add-on optionCost

-Additional vanity phone numbers$4.99 set up fee plus a $30 one-time fee
+Additional vanity phone numbers$4.99 set-up fee, plus a $30 one-time fee

 Additional international numbersStarts at $5.99 per user per month